spranjal0902/synthra-genai-assistant/README.md

 # Synthra — GenAI Assistant using LLaMA 3.3 and Groq

 Synthra is a browser-based GenAI assistant built with Python, Streamlit, Groq API, and LLaMA 3.3.
-It is designed to support AI learning, career guidance, professional writing, summarization, and GenAI interview preparation.
+It supports AI learning, career guidance, professional writing, summarization, and GenAI interview preparation.

 ## Live Demo